hackoregon/getting-started/datascience/linux-laptop-setup/virtual-machine-creation/README.md

 ## Packaging the virtual machine as a Vagrant box
 Reference: <https://www.vagrantup.com/docs/virtualbox/boxes.html>

-1. Open a host terminal and enter `vagrant package --base "Hack Oregon Base v2" --output hackoregon-base-v2.box`.
+1. Open a host terminal and `cd` to the directory where you want to store the finished Vagrant 'box' file.
+Enter `vagrant package --base "Hack Oregon Base v2" --output hackoregon-base-v2.box`.
 This will take some time.
-2. Copy the `hackoregon-base-v2.box` file to an empty directory.
-3. Go to the directory and enter `vagrant box add --name hackoregon-base-v2 hackoregon-base-v2.box`.
+3. Enter `vagrant box add --name hackoregon-base-v2 hackoregon-base-v2.box`.
 4. Enter `vagrant init hackoregon-base-v2`.
 This will create a Vagrantfile.
 5. Edit the Vagrantfile and add the port forwarding: guest port 8888 to host localhost port 7777.
 6. Enter `vagrant up --provision`.